My Super Ex-Girlfriend poster

 The inciting incident occurs at 12 minutes when Matt meets Jenny Johnson on the subway after helping retrieve her purse from a thief.
 She drops her phone, giving him an opportunity to contact her, sparking a potential romance..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Matt commits to a relationship with Jenny and they become sexually involved.
+This illustrates the protagonist's commitment to Matt commits to a relationship with Jenny and they become sexually involved.
 He actively chooses to enter this new world of dating an intense woman, unaware she's G-Girl., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, G-Girl throws Matt's car into space with him nearly in it, then threatens Hannah directly.
 Matt realizes he's completely powerless and has endangered everyone he cares about.
-Total defeat., shows the protagonist at their lowest point.
+Total defeat., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Matt learns about Professor Bedlam, Jenny's ex-boyfriend and nemesis, who lost his powers in the same meteor accident that gave her powers.
 He realizes he can fight superpowers with superpowers., demonstrating the transformation achieved throughout the journey.